 Rheumatic fever can last for a long time going up to a few months and can have several long-term effects if not monitored closely.
 These complications include:

-- Sydenham chorea which is jerky uncontrollable movements of the muscle
+- Sydenham chorea, which leads to jerky, uncontrollable movements of the muscle.

 The treatment plan for rheumatic fever will mainly involve fighting the streptococcus bacterial infection and management of the symptoms.

 Antibiotics will be prescribed in order to fight the infections.
-Your doctor will also recommend a long-term treatment in order to ensure that the infection does not repeat again.
-This treatment can last up to five years.
+The course is usually 5-10 days.
+Your doctor will also recommend long-term prophylactic antibiotics in order to ensure that the infection does not repeat again.
+This can last up to five to ten years.

-One of the main symptoms of Rheumatic fever is inflammation of different parts of the body.
-Your child’s paediatrician will put your child on an anti-inflammatory treatment.
+One of the main symptoms of rheumatic fever is inflammation of different parts of the body.
+The paediatrician will put your child on an anti-inflammatory treatment.

-If your child is experiencing uncontrollable jerky movements, then her doctor will prescribe anticonvulsants to control the movements.
+If your child is experiencing uncontrollable, jerky movements, then the doctor will prescribe anticonvulsants to control the movements.

 4. Bed Rest